 Climate in Minnesota

 Because of its size and location, Minnesota does not have one consistent climate, so the choice of the best grass seed for overseeding will be relative to the particular part of the state.

 The overall climate of Minnesota is described as being ‘continental’.
 This means hot summers and cold winters.
-Temperatures in the state are generally cooler, because it is fairly far north.
-You need to take account of the overall weather conditions and temperatures when you choose the best grass seed for overseeding in Minnesota.
+Temperatures in the state are generally cooler because it is fairly far north.
+You need to take into account the overall weather conditions and temperatures when you choose the best grass seed for overseeding in Minnesota.

 Generally, you need to think about Minnesota as grasses suited to cooler temperatures and those that grow well in a humid environment.

 When you are considering what the best grass seed is for overseeding your lawn in your particular area, consider the temperatures and rainfall you receive.
 Also, remember to take note of where you want to plant them in your garden.
 You should also take note of how quickly the grass grows, how much time you can afford to spend managing your lawn, and the look you are going for.